-5. Empirical Analysis
+5. Empirical analysis

 5.1.
-Sizeable implied volatility spread immediately before earnings announcements sizeable spreads to ensure comparability across firms and events, we examine the fraction of sizeable spread during the 30-day period prior to the date of earnings announcement and check for any potential trend across six five-day windows over the same period.
+Sizeable implied volatility spread immediately before earnings announcements

+Under Hypothesis 1a, we expect a large spread between call and put implied volatilities occurring frequently when the preannouncement options trading is driven by informed traders.
+After identifying sizeable spreads to ensure comparability across firms and events, we examine the fraction of sizeable spread during the 30-day period prior to the date of earnings announcement and check for any potential trend across six five-day windows over the same period.